London says it won't renew Uber's license

 London's traditional "Black Cab" taxi drivers have been among the most vocal opponents of Uber and have campaigned to convince politicians and residents to steer clear of the American firm.

-Uber has sparked numerous controversies in major global cities over passenger safety, background checks and driver pay.
+Uber, which operates in nearly 700 cities, has been the subject of numerous controversies over passenger safety, along with driver background checks and pay.

+Critics say the firm has an overly aggressive culture that encourages its managers to flout local regulations and plow through legal challenges.

+Travis Kalanick, the startup's co-founder, resigned as CEO in June after failing to defuse a crisis brought on by a seemingly endless series of PR crises.

+Black cabs have banded together to create an alternative app called Gett, but it's not nearly as popular as Uber.
+Black cabs are significantly more expensive in London.

+Another potential alternative, Taxify, was forced to halt its London operations earlier this month just three days after its debut.
+Regulators said it had not secured the correct license.

--- Simon Cullen contributed reporting.
+-- Simon Cullen and Chris Liakos contributed reporting.